tokuhirom/Perl-Build/README.md

         Temporary directory to build binary.

-    - patchperl(Optional)

-        Path to [patchperl](http://search.cpan.org/perldoc?patchperl). patchperl is a patch set for older perls.

-        (Default: 'patchperl')

-        Note: If you want to use patchperl plugins, please google "PERL5\_PATCHPERL\_PLUGIN".

 - Perl::Build->install\_from\_tarball($dist\_tarball\_path, %args)

     Install perl from tar ball.
 This method extracts tar ball, build, and install.